Code Signing Vs. SSL Certificate: Differences Explained

 Usage

-Code Signing Certificates are used in a variety of applications, including
+Organizations use Code Signing Certificates in a variety of applications, including…

-Software distribution: Code Signing certificates are commonly used for digitally signing software, application, executable files, and other types of code.
+Software distribution: Developers commonly use Code Signing certificates to digitally sign software, applications, executable files, and other types of code.

-Internal code distribution: It is distributed within an organization, such as scripts or macros used by employees.
+Internal Code Distribution: An organization distributes internal code within itself, such as scripts or macros used by employees.
 By signing the code, the organization can ensure that the code is coming from a trusted source.

-Firmware: It is also used for signing firmware updates to ensure that the firmware is from a legit source.
+Firmware: It is also a common practice to use it for signing firmware updates to ensure that the firmware originates from a legitimate source.

-Device drivers: Device drivers are also signed with it to ensure authenticity.
+Device drivers: Developers sign device drivers with it to ensure authenticity.

-Plugins and Add-ons: Code signing is used for Plugins and Add-ons for various software and browsers to maintain legitimacy.
+Plugins and Add-ons: Developers use code signing to maintain legitimacy for Plugins and Add-ons in various software and browsers.

 Types of Code Signing Certificates